BaconBatman/Minecraff-Mod/README.md

 1. Select the 1.12.2 version of minecraft (vanilla).
 Run it.
 2. Exit
 3. Repeat process for installing Forge (if you did not delete the jar just reinstall client).

+**Known Bugs with MC 1.12.2**
+* Multiple music tracks playing at the same time - caused by pausing and exiting a world while the sound is playing.
+Fix is to press F3+T